olawaleboluwatife765-alt/cusp-digital-hearth/README.md

 ## Problem

-Why Web3 onboarding is difficult.
+Why Web3 onboarding on stacks is difficult.

 ## Solution